algorandfoundation/xGov/Proposals/xgov-32.md

 ### Milestone 1
 Date: 3 months
-Amount: 300000
+Amount: 200000
 Description: Conceptualization/White paper

-### Milestone 1
+### Milestone 2
 Date: 3 months
-Amount: 400000
+Amount: 500000
-Description: Implementation at MIT
+Description: Implementation of white paper and verfication (audit)

-### Milestone 1
+### Milestone 3
 Date: 3 months
 Amount: 300000
-Description: Verification
+Description: Partnering with a university like MIT to pilot

 ## Benefits for the community
-"The truth is alive on Algorand" gives Algorand a stable and importance position in the world.
+"The truth is alive on Algorand" gives Algorand a stable and important position in the world.
 Benefits to the world are timely, given fake news, etc.

 ## Additional information